p4rkerw/p4rkerw.github.io/README.md

 Splash page layout (Landing homepage) - _layouts/splash.html </br>
 Splash page content (Landing homepage) - index.md
 Note: Images should be approximately the same width for proper scaling.
 Export in lower resolution (< 300dpi) if there are issues with images loading slowly.
+Note: Headers will be resized depending on the length of the excerpt

 # Modify navigation bar
 _data/navigation.yml